Chapter 3. Property and Equipment

 All purchases handled under the pooled asset method are to be capitalized into pooled accounts at full acquisition cost, including, where applicable, such items as outside installation costs, furniture assembly, freight charges, warehousing, insurance, and taxes.
 Each calendar year will be considered as a separate pool and all purchases made within a given calendar year will be considered a part of that pool account.

-If a Reserve Bank has been granted approval to capitalize a particular bulk purchase of low-cost equipment, that purchase will be handled similarly to pooled assets, in that the items will not be individually tracked or have separately identifiable book values.
+If a Reserve Bank capitalizes a particular bulk purchase of low-cost equipment based on paragraph 30.01, that purchase will be handled similarly to pooled assets, in that the items will not be individually tracked or have separately identifiable book values.

 30.56 Pooled Asset Depreciation